Raulo Cáceres

-Francisco Raúl Cáceres Anillo, usually credited as Raulo Cáceres (born February 20, 1976), is a Spanish comic artist.
+Francisco Raúl Cáceres Anillo (born February 20, 1976), usually credited as Raulo Cáceres, is a Spanish comic artist.
 He is best known for his work at Avatar Press, in particular providing art for titles by Warren Ellis.

 Biography

 He studied Fine Arts in Sevilla and Granada and, starting in the early 1990s, he has been published in a number of local fanzines.

 In Spain his best known work is the horror comic Elizabeth Bathory, reprinted by Eros Comix, who have also published his Morbid Tales and a reworking of de Sade's Justine and Juliette.

 He started his American career in 2007 with Avatar Press, with Warren Ellis on Gravel, Crécy and Captain Swing and the Electrical Pirates of Cindery Island, then on the franchise Crossed with various writers.
 He's currently working with Max Brooks on The Extinction Parade.